skip to content

 Things You'll Need

-The statement of purpose, of about 600 words, should indicate which topics you would pursue in the MPhil.
-Please tell us about possible essay and dissertation topics you might pursue on the course, why you are interested in them, and some preliminary ideas about how you might carry them out.
-We will not treat the statement as a formal proposal but it will help us understand your motivations for taking the MPhil and how well prepared you are for postgraduate-level research.
-You may also include a preliminary PhD research proposal if you are planning to continue to a PhD after completing the MPhil course. - Sample of work (1)
+The statement of purpose, of about 600 words, should indicate which possible essay and dissertation topics you would pursue in the MPhil, why you are interested in them, and some preliminary ideas about how you might carry them out.
+This will help us understand your motivations for taking the MPhil and how well prepared you are for postgraduate-level research.
+You may also include a preliminary PhD research proposal if you are planning to continue to a PhD after completing the MPhil course.

 Gates Cambridge Scholarships